COR1999/covid_case/readme.md

 2. Check to see if the user can still purchase without being logged in while still being registered.
 The user can still complete the checkout process. :heavy_check_mark:
 3. The users information should be filled when the proceed to checkout if they have made purchase before or have edited there profile. :heavy_check_mark:

+#### Order history
+1. Click place order again.
+The same order will be placed if the items are in stock. :heavy_check_mark:
+2. Check that Order history page looks okay on mobile. :heavy_check_mark:

+#### Order success
+1. Click the Home button.
+The user will be redirected to the home page. :heavy_check_mark:
+2. Click the edit profile button. the user will be redirect to the My profile page. :heavy_check_mark:

+#### Responsive Testing
+1. When i deployed the project to heroku i navigated to deployed url on my mobile and added the website as a app on my mobile.
+I checked that all pages where responsive on mobile and was a pleasant user experience. :heavy_check_mark:
+2. I used chrome dev tools mobile view to check across different mobile devices but i found out this isn't always accurate.
+The dev tools showed some pages not being responsive yet on my mobile it looked okay. :heavy_check_mark:
+3. When i was first checking out how it looked on mobile i realised that the user couldn't see there shopping bag unless they clicked the hamburger menu.
+So i took the shopping bag out of the hamburger menus and just displayed it on the navbar.

 ### Known Issues :small_red_triangle:
 1. On the password reset done page there is a pop up that is being displayed by the messages framework that should be removed. :x:
+2. In my database model i have the price set to the products price so if the price of a product changes then the orders price will to. to fix this i should copy the price to the OrderItem when the order is placed.